MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 -   DRY is supremely important to this approach
 -   Full-stack architectures are few and too few in between: ok, we have a todo app, but MERN/MEAN 'should' be all about capitalizing on common structures writeen in .ts/tsx between both frontend and backend; i.e. the community needs more full-stack demos!
 -   Arguments for/against this immutable approach
-    -- Standard arguments for/against immutable
+    -   Standard arguments for/against immutable
-    -- immutable isn't net worth it but, as an excersize, let's see how we can best make it work with typescript -- Disatisfaction with records
+    -   `immutable` isn't net worth it but, as an excersize, let's see how we can best make it work with typescript
+    -   Disatisfaction with records

 ### Local Setup